pianobacki/sim-tutorial/simulation_tutorial_DB_LS.md

 ## **1.2 Simulate data with changed parameters without touching the existing data**

-Let's say we want to check our power to detect effects of spkr, prec, and load that are half the size of our pilot data.
+Let's say we want to check our power to detect effects of spkr, prec, and load that are only half the size as in our pilot data.
 We can set a new vector of beta values with the `β` argument to `parametricbootstrap()`.